HackYourFuture/HTML-CSS/Week2/MAKEME.md

 You don't have to build everything, but include the following requirements:

+- Create a new repository on your GitHub for your website, you can name it _WEBSITENAME-clone_
+- Create an `index.html` to make your HTML
 - Design-wise it should be similar so the fonts, icons, text, etc. should look the same as the original
 - Only rebuild the homepage (which should include a navigation bar, footer, the landing section and at least 2 other sections.
 A section is one part of the website that contains information and that needs to adjust based on the screen size.
 A list of company logo's or a single button is not considered a section!)
 - Write your CSS in an external stylesheet